AltGr/opam-wiki/Developing.md

 # Developing with OPAM

-The goal of this tutorial is to give some insights about how efficiently use OPAM to ease the development of an OCaml software.
+The goal of this tutorial is to give some insights about how efficiently use OPAM to ease the development of OCaml software.
 Mostly we’re going to study some real cases of projects whose developing workflow is organized around OPAM in order to understand how they use OPAM and how you can adapt it for your own